 Virtual Marketing Will Rule

 Selling a house will also be different in Omaha and Omaha this summer in that your marketing should focus on virtual marketing.
 This means chiefly online 3D home tours, but there are a couple of other important tactics.

 In-person open houses will be almost non-existent this summer, and that means many more virtual open houses.
 A virtual open house will still allow you to showcase your home’s best features to as many buyers as possible.
 But don’t neglect to consult your local Council Bluffs and Omaha real estate agent so that you can get the virtual staging right.

 A growing virtual marketing tactic is the agent-led video tour.
 This is a digital tour “with your local Council Bluffs and Omaha real estate agent talking about what makes the house unique, special or perfect for an incoming family . . .
 It’s one thing to view a video that shows an upscale kitchen.
 It’s quite another thing to be able to ask the Omaha and Council Bluffs agent in real time via online video when the chef-quality stove was installed and if the counter is marble, granite or quartz.
 In this case, video isn’t the only medium to deliver a message; your Omaha and Council Bluffs realtor can offer additional content via the spoken word.”

 Remote Closing May Become the Norm

-Another difference for selling your Council Bluffs or Omaha house this summer will be the growing number of remote closings (in states that allow them).
+Another difference for selling your Omaha or Omaha house this summer will be the growing number of remote closings (in states that allow them).
 Remote closing allows the closing protocols to be met while reducing risky contact.